Many women experience heavy hair fall in their lives at one point or another.

 The one thing you should not do is stop change your hair shampoo habits – like not washing your hair as often as you used to.
 It happens more often than we think!

 Hair and scalp deserve the best care, just like your skin, nails, and the rest of your body.
-Treat yourself to a gentle routine that gives your hair the natural, pampering care of malunggay, olive oil, omega sunflower oil, and argan oil, to strengthen hair roots and moisturize the scalp.
+Treat yourself to a gentle routine that gives your hair the natural, pampering care of olive oil, omega sunflower oil, argan oil, and malunggay for hair regrowth, to strengthen hair roots, and moisturize the scalp.